javaswift/joss/README.md

 Java OpenStack Storage (JOSS)
 =============================
-JOSS is a Java client for the [OpenStack Storage component](http://docs.openstack.org/essex/openstack-object-storage/admin/content/ch_introduction-to-openstack-object-storage.html).
-In order to use it you, must have an OpenStack Storage provider, such as the [CloudVPS Object Store](https://www.cloudvps.nl/blog/cloudvps-object-store-beta-test-join-and-get-free-storage/).
+JOSS is a Java client for the [OpenStack Storage component](http://docs.openstack.org/essex/openstack-object-storage/admin/content/ch_introduction-to-openstack-object-storage.html) REST interface.
+In order to use it you, must have an account with an OpenStack Storage provider, such as the [CloudVPS Object Store](https://www.cloudvps.nl/blog/cloudvps-object-store-beta-test-join-and-get-free-storage/).

 In order to use JOSS in your project, simply add the following dependency:

 ```xml
         <dependency>